opennms-forge/opennms.org/user/pages/05.blog/2017-08-15-cpu-monitoring/item.md

 You need a threshold like CPU usage above 40% constantly for a long time.
 1 hour for example.

-This one will definitely notice small usage growth.
+This one will definitely notice these small usage growths.
-That's it.
+I told you before "not much". :-)

 Of course you should have maybe 2 other thresholds like 85% over a small time span.
 15 - 30 minutes maybe or 95% for 5 minutes for critical alarming.

-With these 3 thresholds you are prepared good
+I wrote some "ready to use" OpenNMS threshold configs which you can find in the wiki.

+Would you like to know more? link to wiki